Constraints on subleading interactions in beta decay Lagrangian: Global fit to recoil effects

 \section{Global fit to recoil effects}

 In our phenomenological analysis we use the experimental data summarized in~\cref{app:data}.
-The differences of this dataset with the one used in the recent analysis of leading-order effects~\cite{Falkowski:2020pma} are the following: \begin{enumerate} \item An older measurement of the $\beta$-$\nu$ correlation of the neutron~\cite{Darius:2017arh} by the aCORN collaboration is superseded by the new result $\tilde a_n = -0.1078(18)$~\cite{Hassan:2020hrj}. \item The latest UCN$\tau$ measurement of the neutron lifetime~\cite{UCNt:2021pcg} leads to the improved combined result $\tau_n = 878.64(59)$, where we include both bottle and beam measurements and average the errors {\it \`a la} PDG with the scale factor $S=2.2$. \item We update the the lattice value of the axial coupling of the nucleon to the FLAG'21 average $g_A = 1.246(28)$~\cite{Aoki:2021kgd,Gupta:2018qil,Chang:2018uxx,Walker-Loud:2019cif}. \item We do not use the pure GT transitions and beta polarization ratios $P_F/P_{GT}$, because the recoil corrections to these observables are not calculated in this paper.
-Currently, these observables (calculated at leading-order) have a negligible impact on the global fit. \end{enumerate} For the sake of these fits we assume all Wilson coefficients are real, since the sensitivity of the imaginary parts to the considered observables is limited.\footnote{ Constraints on the imaginary parts can be improved by including in the analysis experimental measurements of CP-violating beta decay observables, such as the $D$~\cite{Chupp:2012ta} or $R$~\cite{Kozela:2011mc} parameter of the neutron~\cite{Gonzalez-Alonso:2018omy}.
-This is left for future work.}
+The differences of this dataset with the one used in the recent analysis of leading-order effects~\cite{Falkowski:2020pma} are the following: \begin{enumerate} \item An older measurement of the $\beta$-$\nu$ correlation of the neutron~\cite{Darius:2017arh} by the aCORN collaboration is superseded by the new result $\tilde a_n = -0.1078(18)$~\cite{Hassan:2020hrj}. \item The latest UCN$\tau$ measurement of the neutron lifetime~\cite{UCNt:2021pcg} leads to the improved combined result $\tau_n = 878.64(59)$, where we include both bottle and beam measurements and average the errors {\it \`a la} PDG with the scale factor $S=2.2$. \item We update the lattice value of the axial coupling of the nucleon to the FLAG'21 average $g_A = 1.246(28)$~\cite{Aoki:2021kgd,Gupta:2018qil,Chang:2018uxx,Walker-Loud:2019cif}. \item We do not use the pure GT transitions and beta polarization ratios $P_F/P_{GT}$, because the recoil corrections to these observables are not calculated in this paper.
+Currently, these observables (calculated at leading-order) have a negligible impact on the global fit. \end{enumerate} For the sake of these fits we assume all Wilson coefficients are real, since the sensitivity to the imaginary parts of the considered observables is limited.\footnote{ Constraints on the imaginary parts can be improved by including in the analysis experimental measurements of CP-violating beta decay observables, such as the $D$~\cite{Chupp:2012ta} or $R$~\cite{Kozela:2011mc} parameter of the neutron~\cite{Gonzalez-Alonso:2018omy}.
+This is left for future work.
+In addition, in specific new physics scenarios the imaginary parts will be correlated with the strongly constrained Wilson coefficients of CP-violating neutral current operators contributing to EDMs~\cite{Ng:2011ui,Vos:2015eba,Alioli:2017ces}. }